bezbrain/ComfiableHomes/README.md

   3. Code documentation:

-     - Document you code by adding comments and explanatory notes where necessary.
+     - Document your code by adding comments and explanatory notes where necessary.

   4. Use version control: